Is a cottage garden the right style for you? I’ll share with you the benefits of creating a cottage garden and how to grow one.

 Organized chaos is how I would best describe my cottage garden.
 The beds don’t have to be perfectly maintained, much like in a formal garden.
 You don’t have to have well-defined spaces.
 My garden is full of color and whimsy, where anything goes!

-A Cottage Garden is More Personal
+Cottage Garden Design is More Personal

 No two cottage gardens are alike.
 You will never find another cottage garden like yours.
 And YOU will never have the same garden you had the year before.